Why is it easier to balance a bike in motion?

 Reason #2: Steering design includes mechanical trail.

-Bicycle steering mechanisms usually feature a specific degree of mechanical trail, designed to facilitate easier balancing.
+Bicycle steering mechanisms usually feature a specific degree of mechanical trail, which makes it easier to balance a moving bike.
 The trail is the distance between the point where the front wheel touches the ground and the point where the steering axis intersects the ground.
+This design element helps keep bikes more stable when in motion.

 Diagram showing a bike wheel's trail.
 A blue dotted line shows how the steering mechanism meets the ground ahead of where the bike tire touches the ground, creating mechanical trail.

-As the bike tilts, this trail naturally causes the front wheel to turn in the direction of the lean, helping the bike get realigned under the rider's center of gravity.
-This self-correcting feature is integral to a bike's stability, especially when it's in motion.
+When a bike leans, this mechanical trail naturally causes the front wheel to turn in the direction of the lean, helping the bike realign under the rider's center of gravity.
+This self-correcting feature is integral to a bike's stability, especially when it's moving.

 Reason #3: Gyroscopic precession helps with stability.

-In simple terms, when a bicycle wheel spins, it reacts to forces by "precessing," or turning, in a perpendicular direction to where the force is applied.
-When you lean to the left on a moving bike, gyroscopic precession causes the front wheel to turn slightly left, aiding in balance.
+When a bicycle wheel spins, it reacts to forces by "precessing," or turning, in a direction perpendicular to where the force is applied.
+When you lean to the left on a moving bike, gyroscopic precession causes the front wheel to turn slightly left, which aids in balance.

-This โ€‹videoโ€‹ includes an excellent demonstration of this phenomenon:
+This โ€‹videoโ€‹ includes an excellent demonstration of this gyroscopic precession:

 Screenshot of "Why bicycles do not fall: Arend Schwab at TEDxDelft" video

-However, the gyroscopic effect of bike wheels alone is not sufficient to keep a bike balanced, as the wheels are not large enough or spinning fast enough. โ€‹An experiment in the 1970sโ€‹ demonstrated this by adding an extra set of wheels spinning in the opposite direction to cancel out the gyroscopic effect.
-The bike remained easy to ride.
+However, the gyroscopic effect alone is not sufficient to keep a bike balanced, as bicycle wheels are not large enough or spinning fast enough to have a major impact. โ€‹An experiment in the 1970sโ€‹ demonstrated this by adding an extra set of wheels spinning in the opposite direction to cancel out the gyroscopic effect.
+Even when the gyroscopic effect is neutralized, bikes with a well-designed mechanical trail still remain stable.

 Curious about how the world works?